gusandrews/Media-Literacy-2013/media-literacy.md

 And, of course, new media have also transformed the meanings and contexts of representations.
-The Cluetrain Manifesto was produced by a couple of guys in advertising around the recent turn of the century, just as people were realizing how the Internet might change the relationship between consumer audiences and advertisers.
+The Cluetrain Manifesto was produced by a couple of guys in advertising around the year 2000, just as people were realizing how the Internet might change the relationship between consumer audiences and advertisers.

-View in class: **Just A Game**

 READ:

+Shirky, pp 122-130

 Cluetrain Manifesto (7 pp)

-Superhero gender-bending

-Disability art

 Murketing

 WATCH:

 The Media Show, Selling you

-15 Million Merits

-WRITE (1 page):

-[Fan production assignment ][6]
+VIEW:

+Superhero gender-bending

+Disability art

 Session 15, Thursday, October 18:

-**Making The Media: Commercial constraints**
+**Making The Media: Commercial constraints

+**

 Advertising may seem like an annoying interruption to the media we actually want to be "reading."
 But in fact, it shapes the media in fundamental ways.
 We